William Breeze: Editor of Jack Parsons' literary works

-In 1980s Breeze together with Marjorie Cameron acted as co-editor of a compilation of essays authored by Jack Parsons' who was a rocket scientist and founding member of Agape Lodge.
+In the 1980s, Breeze, together with Marjorie Cameron, acted as co-editor of a compilation of essays authored by Jack Parsons' who was a rocket scientist and founding member of Agape Lodge.
 In 1980 Freedom is a Two-Edged Sword collection of essays was published by New Falcon Publications, presenting Parsons thoughts on magic and initiation(ISBN 9781561841165).
 In 2008 Breeze acted as editor of Jack Parsons' Three Essays on Freedom published by Teitan Press(ISBN 978-0-933429-11-6).

 Esoteric art

 In his capacity of Frater Superior of OTO, Breeze advised several American museums and exhibitions on esoteric art.
-In February 2016, Breeze co-chaired “Occult and Art” panel discussion which took place at 80WSE Gallery in New York with Professor Susan L. Aberth and artist Jesse Bransford co-chairing the panel.
+In February 2016, Breeze co-chaired "Occult and Art" panel discussion which took place at 80WSE Gallery in New York with Professor Susan L. Aberth and artist Jesse Bransford co-chairing the panel.
 The panel discussed various artists and occultists, including Aleister Crowley, whose paintings were exhibited amongst other modern and contemporary artists who have each expressed their own engagement in magical practice.